All About Connecticut DMV

 Wethersfield, CT 06161

-For more information: How to Apply for a Motorcycle License in Connecticut
+For more information: How to Replace a Lost Vehicle Title in Connecticut

 Yes, the Connecticut Department of Motor Vehicles imposes late fees if you fail to renew car registration in time.
 A $10 late fee applies for failing to renew your car registration within five days after your car registration expires.
 In addition, a $20 late fee applies if you fail to get your emissions tested within 30 days of your test date, as stated in your registration renewal notice.